Overview

 Directly

-The WS Enigma Dynamic Growth Fund is available on the following platforms:
+The WS EkinsGuinness Dynamic Growth Fund is available on the following platforms:

 Allfunds Aegon AJ Bell Alliance Trust